 Results on equity dependence are mixed.
 Specifications (9), (13) and (14) of Table 5 do not support Prediction 2.
-There is no consistent statistically significant relationship between equity dependence and TUW clients' abnormal returns.
-This may either reflect noise in the measure of equity dependence or that underwriters do not
+There is no consistent statistically significant

-14 The equity dependence measure is: $KZ{it} = 1.002(CFit/Ait-1)$ -39.367(DIVit/Ait-1) - 1.315(Cit/Ait-1) + 3.319(LEVit) + 0.283(Qit) where CFit/Ait-1 is cash flow (the sum of OIBDPQ for the 12 months trailing the event date) over lagged assets (ATQ); DIVit/Ait-1 is cash dividends (DV) over assets; Cit/Ait-1 is cash balances (CHEQ) over assets; LEVit is leverage ((DLCQ+DLTTQ)/assets); and Qit is the market value of equity (price (PRCCQ) times shares outstanding (CSHOQ)) plus assets minus the book value of equity (SEQQ +TXDITCQ-PSTKQ) all over assets.
+$^{^{14}}$ The equity dependence measure is: KZ{it} = 1.002(CFit/Ait-1) -39.367(DIVit/Ait-1) - 1.315(Cit/Ait-1) + 3.319(LEVit) + 0.283(Qit) where CFit/Ait-1 is cash flow (the sum of OIBDPQ for the 12 months trailing the event date) over lagged assets (ATQ); DIVit/Ait-1 is cash dividends (DV) over assets; Cit/Ait-1 is cash balances (CHEQ) over assets; LEVit is leverage ((DLCQ+DLTTQ)/assets); and Qit is the market value of equity (price (PRCCQ) times shares outstanding (CSHOQ)) plus assets minus the book value of equity (SEQQ +TXDITCQ-PSTKQ) all over assets.
 All items are calculated as of the last fiscal quarter end prior to the event date.

-possess valuable non-transferrable information.
+either reflect noise in the measure of equity dependence or that underwriters do not possess valuable non-transferrable information.
 Only cash-to-capital is statistically significant, suggesting that underwriters may not be as important for companies with higher cash reserves.
 In theory, both cash-to-capital and dividends-to-capital should have the same sign, since both would indicate that the company should not need to access equity capital markets in the near future.
 To the extent that both measure equity dependence, dividends seem more likely to be associated with a lack of equity dependence, since paying cash dividends suggests that a company is not conserving cash, while companies with a lot of cash may have high investment needs.